 In the absence of salient markers of team membership, people paid a lot of attention to race and not a lot of attention to team membership.
 However, when the players wore colored T-shirts indicating team membership, everything reversed.
 Team membership mattered much more.

 There's a clean explanation for this hierarchy.
 Race is unlikely to be a natural evolutionary category.
 Humans tend to interbreed with those around them.
 Thus, for most of human history, peoples living in close quarters were visually similar.
-For race to develop, there first needs to be near-complete separation, and this typically requires a near-insurmountable geographical feature, e.g., a mountain range or a desert.
-It is only after a great migration—which must be rare; frequent migration would not build "race" in the first place—that humans experience interracial living.
-And these mixed-race worlds are relatively short-lived.
-A mixture of love and violence generally leads to relative homogeneity.
+For race to develop, there first needed to be near-complete separation, and this typically required a near-insurmountable geographical feature, eg, a mountain range or a desert.
+It is only after great migrations (which must be relatively rare) that humans experience interracial living.
+And these mixed-race worlds are short-lived.
+A combination of love and violence will yield a new homogeneity.

-That is, our modern world is mixed-race because we happen to live in the time period shortly after the invention of cheap, safe travel.
-We take race for granted, but for most of human history the typical human may have been unlikely to encounter it.
-Thus we can make an educated guess: the mechanisms that enable racism are likely exapted from, and subservient to, tribalism.
+That is, our recent world is mixed-race because we happen to live in the time period shortly after the invention of cheap, safe travel.
+We take race for granted, but for most of human history (the first few millions of years) the typical human likely never encountered it.
+Thus we can make an educated guess: the mechanisms that enable racism are exapted from, and subservient to, tribalism.

-And here we start getting into the thick of Greene's theory.
-Intuitive morality makes Us / Them interactions worse.
-In these cases, it's better for us to try to be amoral.
-Take, for example, a mock trial conducted by Fieke Harinck.
+He brings our attention to a mock trial conducted by Fieke Harinck.
 Participants were randomly assigned to the roles of prosecutor or defense lawyer.
 They were given asymmetric goals, such that finding differing concessions could yield a win-win scenario.
 But:

 The twist was in how the negotiators were told to think about the negotiation.
 Some pairs were told to think about the negotiation in purely selfish terms, to try to get lighter/stiffer penalties because doing so would advance their careers and help them get promoted.
 Other pairs of negotiators were told to think about the negotiation in moral terms; here, the defense lawyers were told to pursue lighter penalties because lighter penalties are, in these cases, more just.
 Likewise, the district attorneys were told to pursue stiffer penalties because stiffer penalties would be more just.